LawForAll/lawforall.github.io/_posts/2018-03-27-the-catch-rule.md

 ---
 layout: post
 title:  "NFL Tries to Define What a Catch is...
-Again."
+Again"
 author:
 categories: [ sports ]
 image: assets/images/calvinjohnson.jpg